 - It’s about bringing economics and law back into the social sciences and refocusing them on real life and real people

-- I’m writing about an Economic Sociology of Law and how this can structure empirical research in the social sciences, specifically how the concept of embeddedness is holding us back
+- I’m writing about an Economic Sociology of Law and how this can frame empirical research in the social sciences, specifically how the concept of embeddedness is holding us back

 Even if you’re still reading by now, I’m pretty sure you have no more clue about my research than you did at the top of this post?
 Am I right?